 Some people get over the loneliness quickly, and for others it can last a year or two.
 If it continues longer than a year, consider some counseling.
 It can be helpful in getting over the hang-ups and baggage of divorce.
 Think about the many benefits of being divorced.
 You can have the whole bed to yourself and sleep in the middle, from side to side, or diagonally.
 All of the ice cream and snacks are yours.
 You now own the entire closet and can fill it up anyway you want.
 You can stay up late and sleep in on the weekend.
 You have some special alone time to read a book, do something with other single friends, or go fishing.
 Having some alone time is healthy, and it gives you a chance to consider your future and the direction you want to go.
 Don’t waste your life sulking and being angry while your former spouse is happy and moving on.
 Live your new life with joy, and send the old one packing.

 The way to meet new people and make friends is to be out in public socializing.
 If you have hobbies, find a group of people who share your interests, and join in their activities.
 Do some volunteer work at a school or hospital.
 Getting involved in new activities will drive loneliness away and fill your life with new adventures.

 Loneliness is a real problem that accompanies divorce, but you can work to dispel it by concentrating on the things that matter in your life.
 If you find loneliness is overwhelming you, don’t hesitate to seek some professional counseling, and get your life back on track.

-If you have any questions concerning divorce, call the Law Offices of at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions concerning divorce, call the Law Offices of at (201) 845-7400 for a free initial consultation.